Q&A

 1. Find a job in Germany

-2. Apply for a visa at the embassy
+2. Submit a visa application at the embassy

 Documents